micmejia/bible-dump/NKJV/1 Chronicles/1 Chr 6.md

 Now these _are_ their dwelling places throughout their settlements in their territory, for they were _given_ by lot to the sons of Aaron, of the family of the Kohathites:

 ###### 55
-They gave them Hebron in the land of Judah, with its surrounding [^s]common-lands.
+They gave them Hebron in the land of Judah, with its surrounding common-lands.

 ###### 56
 But the fields of the city and its villages they gave to Caleb the son of Jephunneh.